Skip to main content

 Periodically, lost personal property is found in residential communities.
 Such items usually fall into two categories: owner-identified and owner-unidentified.
 During periods when residential communities are occupied and during periods of recess, found items should be turned in at the front desk.
 If no owner is identified during a reasonable 2 week period, the item will be transferred to University Police.

-At the conclusion of the Spring Semester, items that are found for which ownership can be determined (such as labeled personal property) should be given to the appropriate building director or University Police.
+Items that are found for which ownership can be determined (such as labeled personal property) should be given to the appropriate building director or University Police.
 The owner will be notified that the property has been found and asked to advise regarding disposition.

 Property that is not identified must be disposed of in compliance with Article 7B of the New York State Property Law.
 Under this law as applied to the SUNY campus, persons are required to surrender found items to University Police.
 University Police are then required to log, store, and dispose of the property.
 Failure to follow the steps indicated above is a misdemeanor.